Thiepane

-Thiepane is the organosulfur compound with the formula (CH2)6S.
+Thiepane (also hexathiophane) is the organosulfur compound with the formula (CH2)6S.
 Thiepanes are seven-membered ring heterocycles that contains sulfide.
 The parent thiepane has seldom been studied.

 A variety of derivatives are known.
 Hexathiathiepane (CAS RN 17233-71-5, m.p.
 90 °C) is CH2S6.
 A naturally occurring derivative is lenthionine, 1,4-(CH2)2S5.

-Thiepane (hexathiophane) itself may be a product of spontaneous coal fires in post-mining waste heaps.
+Thiepane itself may be a product of spontaneous coal fires in post-mining waste heaps.